-Today we launch our new series "Things You Didn't Know," all about different types of therapy, directly from the experience of private practice therapists in NYC who use these techniques every day to help countless people heal.
+Welcome to our new series, "Things You Didn't Know," all about different types of therapy, directly from the experience of private practice therapists in NYC who use these techniques every day to help countless people heal.
 Today, we hear from NYC therapist Vanessa Kensing about Acceptance and Commitment Therapy (ACT).

 Acceptance and Commitment Therapy (ACT) is one of the so-called “third wave” of behavioral psychotherapy approaches.
 The “third wave” approaches can be thought of as updated versions of Cognitive Behavioral Therapy (CBT), usually with more of a focus on mindfulness and present-moment processing.
 ACT is characterized by compassionate exploration and acceptance of what can and cannot be controlled, and a commitment to action and change that allows the individual to live a values-based life in spite of emotional challenges.

 Interestingly, acceptance is not the goal of ACT per se; rather it is through the framework of acceptance, cultivated through mindfulness, that individuals discover their inherent ability to manage the relationships between their thoughts, emotions, and behaviors.

 Acceptance and Commitment Therapy was developed by Steven C. Hayes in 1986 as a response to how the field of psychology was conceptualizing the experience of suffering and pain.
 At that time, it was mainstream belief that suffering and pain should be avoided or minimized.
 However, Hayes saw suffering as both inevitable and essential to human existence.
 Using Relational Frame Theory – a theory that suggests that our ability to relate is the foundation of language and cognition – Hayes created a form of psychotherapy that explores ways to alter our relationship to suffering and pain - specifically helping us move from avoidance to accepting and even embracing discomfort and pain.